Neighbourhood planning allows communities to have a say in the planning of where residents live and work.

 An LDO allows councils to grant planning permission for certain types of development, and is similar to a Community Development Order, except that it is led by the council, rather than the community.

-Hertsmere Borough Council has an LDO in place for Elstree Way.
+Hertsmere Borough Council has an LDO in place for Elstree Way (PDF 7.51mb) opening in a new window.

 The neighbourhood planning process should be led by communities.